LinkedInLearning/building-ai-ready-applications-with-azure-data-and-ai-3382055/README.md

 # Building AI-Ready Applications with Azure Data and AI
 This is the repository for the LinkedIn Learning course `Building AI-Ready Applications with Azure Data and AI`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+In this course, explore how to build AI-ready applications using the robust data and AI services in Azure.
+From data preparation to interacting with language models, instructor Muazma Zahid covers essential topics for creating intelligent solutions.
+Muazma delves into advanced techniques such as retrieval-augmented generation (RAG) and shows you how to harness the power of large language models (LLMs) to enhance your applications.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.